sunggukcha/Thebot/README.md

 # Thebot
-The bot: Combination of Sungguk, Zia,
+The bot: Combination of Sungguk Cha, Ziabot, and Better bot